Ultimate Burlington Real Estate Investing Guide for 2026

 Burlington Real Estate Investing Market Overview

-Real property values in Burlington are demonstrated by the prevailing median home value of .
-To compare, the median market value in the nation is , and the median price for the whole state is .
+Real property market values in Burlington are shown by the prevailing median home value of .
+In contrast, the median price in the nation is , and the median value for the entire state is .

-The gross median rent in Burlington is , with a statewide median of , and a national median of .
+The gross median rent in Burlington is , with a state median of , and a national median of .

 Burlington Real Estate Investing Highlights